 When a Christian shows up at your door, interrupting whatever you were doing to tell you about Jee-zuhs, how do you usually respond?
-I don't mean how you wish you could respond or what you'd say if you had ample time to think about it, but how you actually do respond.
+I don't mean how you wish you could respond or what you'd say if you had ample time to think about it.
+How you actually do respond?
 Are you extra polite because you don't want to embody the mean atheist stereotype, or do you unload?
 Perhaps you fall somewhere in between.

 Before I had a "no proselytizing" sign on display, my responses tended to be civil but firm and focused on ending the interaction as quickly as possible.
 I've always viewed proselytizing as an unwelcome invasion of my privacy.
 Unlike several of my readers who have commented on previous posts on this subject, I do not have any interest in interacting with the sort of Christians who do this a moment longer than necessary.
 The last thing I want to do is reward their intrusion.